QuanlingDeng/QuanlingDeng.github.io/group.md

 layout: default
 ---

 I am seeking highly motivated students at all levels (undergraduate, Master’s, PhD, and postdoctoral) to join my group at YMSC.
-If you are interested, please email me to express your interest.
+If you are interested, drop me an email to express your interest.

 ## Current students